 We resurrected Iditasport® in 2014 under the guidance of Richard Larson.
 He was not only a race director, he was also the graphic designer who created the original logos.
 He revamped the new Iditasport® logos for the next generation of racers.

-We have kept with the tradition of this historic race by setting the course with reflective trail markers, provide snowmachine support, tent camps and the checkpoints are about 35 miles apart.
+We have kept with the tradition of this historic race by setting the course with reflective trail markers, provide snowmachine support, tent camps and the checkpoints are about 10 to 30 miles apart.

 Racers must have completed a 50 mile winter event, or by completing in an official Iditasport® pre-qualifying event = the Sila Vette.